 This ensures you’re taking full advantage of what is essentially free money from your employer.
 That match is POWERFUL and can double your money over the course of your working life:

 Your Roth IRA is another tax-advantaged retirement plan.
 There are three big differences with this plan though:

 - It is a personal investment account.
 That means your employer won’t supply it for you and you won’t be getting a match from anyone.

 - The max contribution is $6,000 / year.
 You won’t be able to invest and earn nearly as much as a 401k account.

 - You contribute after-tax income but you pay no taxes on it when you withdraw it — which gives you an even better deal.

-Imagine you’re 25 years old and you decide to invest $500 / month in a low-cost, diversified index fund (I know Roth IRA caps at $5,500 but this is just an example).
+Imagine you’re 25 years old and you decide to invest $500 / month in a low-cost, diversified index fund.
 If you do that until you’re 60, how much money do you think you’d have (assuming a 5% return)?

 Take a look: